harry7557558/harry7557558/list-of-projects.md

 Summer design team project in the [Flight Simulation and Control Lab](https://www.flight.utias.utoronto.ca/fsc/) (January 2023 -)

 Adaptive mesh generation
- - 2D to 3D (https://harry7557558.github.io/Graphics/simulation/fem/wasm_test/), (March 2023 -)
+ - 2D to 3D (https://harry7557558.github.io/spirulae/meshgen2/), (March 2023 -)
- - If I can make Spirula export polygon mesh models for 3D printing and 3D art that would be cool?
+ - If I can make Spirulae export polygon mesh models for 3D printing and 3D art that would be cool?

 Attempt to denoise path-traced images and run it in a web browser; ([what I have so far](https://github.com/harry7557558/Graphics/blob/master/image/denoise/implicit3-alpha-field-perceptual-train.ipynb)) (May 2023 -)